wmlab-MITREtreival/IDS-TTP-Mapping/docs/testbed_setup.md

 This repository provides **configuration examples and sample alerts only**.

 The full experimental datasets and infrastructure configurations are not included for security and privacy reasons.

+## Suricata Configuration

+Suricata is configured as the network-based intrusion detection system (NIDS) in the experimental environment.

+Key configuration aspects include:

+- Monitoring network traffic on the victim host
+- Generating alerts in **EVE JSON format**
+- Using both default and custom detection rules

+Example custom rules are provided in:

+configs/suricata/local.rules